mohdfareed/machine-setup/README.md

   updated whenever a new configuration file is added or its path modified.
 - `raspberrypi`: a directory containing configuration files used by a Raspberry Pi.

-The setup scripts are in the following structure:

-- `bootstrap.py`: a script that bootstraps a machine by setting up the repo and running the setup script.
-- `setup.py`: the entrypoint script that is run to set up the machine.
-- `core/`: a collection of modules used to set up various aspects of the machine, such as setting up Git, configuring shell and installing packages.
-- `utils/`: a module of utilities used in by the setup scripts.

 ## Raspberry Pi